Ontario Highway 49: Route description

 after which it becomes Tyendinaga Township Road 2 for approximately 2.1 km to the Highway 401 interchange.

 History

-Two roads have bore the designation of Highway 49 within Ontario.
+Two roads have borne the designation of Highway 49 within Ontario.
 The first existed between 1936 and 1972 in York County.
 The second was designated in 1965, and exists to this day.

 1936–1961

 Prior to the present Highway 49 being assumed by the Department of Highways (DHO), predecessor to the modern Ministry of Transportation (MTO), a previous route in York County, now the Regional Municipality of York, was designated as Highway 49.
 The original Highway 49 travelled along present-day York Regional Road 49 (Nashville Road) between Highway 50 and Kleinburg.
 It was assumed by the DHO on August 5, 1936, at a distance of 5.6 km;